wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (c) have fully paid to the society in cash the value of the shares issued to them---

-    and that the Registrar has issued to the society his certificate that the requisite evidence has been so produced.
+    and that the Registrar has issued to the society his or her certificate that the requisite evidence has been so produced.

-    (2) If at the end of the period of 2 months beginning with the date on which the society became a body corporate the requisite evidence has not been produced to the Registrar under subsection (1), the Registrar may if he thinks fit cancel the registration of the society, and the society shall cease to enjoy the privileges of a society under this Act.
+    (2) If at the end of the period of 2 months beginning with the date on which the society became a body corporate the requisite evidence has not been produced to the Registrar under subsection (1), the Registrar may if he or she thinks fit cancel the registration of the society, and the society shall cease to enjoy the privileges of a society under this Act.

-    (3) Notice of the cancellation of registration of a society under subsection (2) shall be published by the Registrar in the _Gazette_, and in such other ways as appear to him to be expedient for informing the public, and the Registrar must register the cancellation.
+    (3) Notice of the cancellation of registration of a society under subsection (2) shall be published by the Registrar in the _Gazette_, and in such other ways as appear to him or her to be expedient for informing the public, and the Registrar must register the cancellation.

-    (4) The provisions of [Schedule 2][236] shall have effect in respect of shares issued in conformity with subsection (1), for the purpose of ensuring that the conditions attaching to the shares are observed until the end of the period of 5 years beginning with the date on which the Registrar issued his certificate to the society under that subsection.
+    (4) The provisions of [Schedule 2][236] shall have effect in respect of shares issued in conformity with subsection (1), for the purpose of ensuring that the conditions attaching to the shares are observed until the end of the period of 5 years beginning with the date on which the Registrar issued his or her certificate to the society under that subsection.

     (5) If any society commences business or borrows any money in contravention of this section, the society shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000; and every officer of the society who is in default shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $1,000, or to both.